kubecost/docs/azure-out-of-cluster.md

 ## Troubleshooting and Debugging

 If you were unable to see your OOC costs on the dashboard, here are some steps you can take to attempt to address the issue.
-First check that you used the correct values in the JSON file used to create your secret.
-Additionally if there are no in cluster costs for a particular day then OOC cost will not show for that day either.
+First, check that you used the correct values in the JSON file used to create your secret.
+Additionally, if there are no in-cluster costs for a particular day then OOC cost will not show for that day either.

 ### Validate Exported Cost Report and Content

 Check your Azure Storage account where your cost report is being exported and locate the CSV corresponding to the month that you are trying to query.
 Find the most recent version of the CSV as a new one should be created every day.
 Download and open the file and verify that the file is being populated.
-Ensure that there are rows in the file that do not have a MeterCategory of “Virtual Machines” or “Storage” as these items are ignored, because they are in cluster costs.
-Additionally make sure that there are items with a UsageDateTime that matches the date you are interested in.
+Ensure that there are rows in the file that do not have a MeterCategory of “Virtual Machines” or “Storage” as these items are ignored because they are in cluster costs.
+Additionally, make sure that there are items with a UsageDateTime that matches the date you are interested in.

 ### Validate Secret Configuration

 A failed configuration may be due to the secret not being present on your cluster in the correct namespace.
 Use the command `kubectl get secrets -n kubecost` to retrieve a list of secrets on your cluster.
 If you do not see the secret that you created in the list, create the secret again using the JSON file you filled out and the command above.
 If your secret is present then take note of the name as it appears in the list.
 Next check your values.yaml file using `helm get values kubecost -a` and find the value of kubecostProductConfigs.azureStorageSecretName and check that it matches the name of the secret as it was listed above.
-If this is not the case, then update the value using the helm upgrade command using either the `--set` flag to set the value directly of the `-f` flag to provide your own values.yaml file.
+If this is not the case, then update the value using the helm upgrade command using either the `--set` flag to set the value directly of the `-f` flag to provide your values.yaml file.

 ### Check Kubernetes Logs

 To get a concise view of the logs generated by Kubecost to create the assets page use `kubectl <KUBECOST_PODNAME>  -f | grep "Asset ETL"`.
  <KUBECOST_PODNAME> can be retrieved using `kubectl get pods -n kubecost -l app=cost-analyzer -o json | jq '.items[] | select(.status.phase=="Running") | .metadata.name' | tr -d \"`.

  Edit this doc on [Github](https://github.com/kubecost/docs/blob/main/azure-out-of-cluster.md)